 The arts program at Two Rivers provides students with a well-rounded curriculum, where students explore the worlds of drama, music, and visual arts, with the goal of helping them to develop a rich understanding and appreciation of the performing and fine arts.
-Research has shown that concentrated study in the arts contributes to a child’s positive self-esteem, social skills, and understanding and of different cultures and experiences.
+Research has shown that concentrated study in the arts contributes to a child’s positive self-esteem, social skills, and understanding of different cultures and experiences.

 Two Rivers Elementary School Arts Program